 AUCMUN is a student-run organisation in charge of organising Amsterdam University College’s very own Model United Nations.
 We provide a platform for university students from around the world to debate and discuss dire issues.
-Last year, 250 delegates, 24 chairs and 8 backroom staff members attended AUCMUN, representing more than 60 nationalities.
-The 5th edition of AUCMUN will take place April 3rd – 5th 2020, where we will be expecting to make AUCMUN even greater!
+Typically, AUCMUN hosts 250 delegates, 24 chairs, and 8 backroom staff members, representing more than 60 nationalities.
+With the pandemic, the 5th edition of AUCMUN will take place online from April 2nd to April 4th 2021, where we will be expecting to make AUCMUN even greater!
 Apply Here!

 The historic city of Amsterdam provides the perfect backdrop for a global discussion.
 Its iconic canals and narrow houses are only part of the cultural heart of the Dutch capital.
 It harbours a rich history, reflected in the architecture and many museums.
 The city has an international fit, and today is proud to hold over 180 different nationalities.
 Amsterdam is also one of the Netherlands’ prime student cities, with a young and engaged population, and two top research universities.
 This ensures that you can find many bars, pubs and clubs to enjoy the city’s nightlife.